boshlike/wandr/README.md

 ## Problems Faced

 * Finalising the MongoDB data structure to encapsulate the requirements and minimise calls to Bing maps.
 I had to redesign the structure more than once to accommodate some features.
+* Mongoose and MongoDB generally had quite steep learning curves and a lot of errors before finally working.
+Update tags especially are
 * The map features.
-Bing documentation is not particularly user friendly.
+Bing documentation is not particularly user friendly and a lot of trial and error was required.

 ## Future Feature Ideas

 * An ability to follow other users and see when they update their profiles
 * Ability to upload a gallery of images for each place visited
 * Create more features for the inspiration page, such as suggestions from external sources such as Trip Advisor or Culture Trip.
+* Tailored suggestions based on your trips